Kong/docs.konghq.com/app/enterprise/2.3.x/vitals/vitals-influx-strategy.md

 Metrics points are written with microsecond (`u`) precision.
 To comply with the [Vitals API](/enterprise/{{page.kong_version}}/admin-api/vitals/#vitals-api), measurement values are read back grouped by second.

+{:.note}
-Note that due to limitations in the OpenResty API, writing values with microsecond precision requires an additional syscall per request.
+> **Note:** Because of limitations in the OpenResty API, writing values with microsecond precision requires an additional syscall per request.

+## Managing the retention policy of the kong database

-Currently, Vitals InfluxDB data points are not downsampled or managed via retention policy by Kong.
+Vitals InfluxDB data points are not downsampled or managed by a retention policy through Kong.
 InfluxDB operators are encouraged to manually manage the retention policy of the `kong` database to reduce the disk space and memory needed to manage Vitals data points.
-Currently, Kong Vitals ignores data points older than 25 hours; it is safe to create a retention policy with a 25-hour duration for measurements written by Kong.
+Kong Vitals ignores data points older than 25 hours, so it is safe to create a retention policy with a 25-hour duration for measurements written by Kong.